cortexlabs/cortex/docs/deployments/realtimeapi.md

 ## Next steps

-* Try the [tutorial](../../examples/sklearn/iris-classifier/README.md) to deploy a Sync API locally or on AWS.
+* Try the [tutorial](../../examples/sklearn/iris-classifier/README.md) to deploy a Realtime API locally or on AWS.
-* See our [exporting guide](../guides/exporting.md) for how to export your model to use in a Sync API.
+* See our [exporting guide](../guides/exporting.md) for how to export your model to use in a Realtime API.
-* See the [Predictor docs](syncapi/predictors.md) for how to implement a Predictor class.
+* See the [Predictor docs](realtimeapi/predictors.md) for how to implement a Predictor class.
-* See the [API configuration docs](syncapi/api-configuration.md) for a full list of features that can be used to deploy your Sync API.
+* See the [API configuration docs](realtimeapieapi/api-configuration.md) for a full list of features that can be used to deploy your Realtime API.